Written by: Marlene Piche, SVP, Head of Branch Banking, Union Savings Bank

 What’s your biggest concern as a business owner?
 If it’s related to managing your finances, then rest assured you’re not alone.
-The Allstate/USA Today Small Business Barometer, a survey issued to small business owners across the country, found that almost 50% of small business owners have sacrificed their own salary for the good of their business in recent months.
+Cash flow and profitability are two of the top concerns small business owners have raised in the past 12 months.
 As a business owner, you’re an expert in the products and services that you provide your customers, but it can be difficult to take care of everything yourself.
 There are a number of things you can do to help you save time and energy, but your best line of defense for taking care of financial matters is establishing a solid partnership with your local bank.

 A dedicated bank rep from your local branch can make time to come to your business, get to know you and your employees, and suggest the best options to meet your needs, whether that’s equipment purchases, training or just good old-fashioned advice.
 Business partnership with your local bank can help unlock the mysteries of financial management so you can focus on what you know best – providing the best products and services to your customers.
 Here are a few areas where a trusted expert at your local bank can help you.